loujie1994/loujie1994.github.io/index.md

 On the software side, I am familar with neural network training, pruning and quantization.
 Currently, I have three chip tapeout experience with multiple designs on 22nm FDSOI technology, covering both standard digital design and mixed-signal approach.

-<strong style="color:#e74d3c; font-weight:600"><strong style="color:#e74d3c; font-weight:600">I am graduating in Q4 2025 and look forward to new experiences and challenges.
+<strong style="color:#e74d3c; font-weight:600"><strong style="color:#e74d3c; font-weight:600">I am currently on the job market and look forward to new experiences and challenges.
 Please feel free to reach out if you are interested.</strong>

 <!--
 <strong style="color:#e74d3c; font-weight:600"><strong style="color:#e74d3c; font-weight:600">I am currently on the job market and seeking opportunities as a research scientist or ASIC/SoC design engineer.
 Please feel free to reach out if you are interested.</strong>